2020 Culture Fund

 SUPPORT FOR APPLICANTS TO THE 2020 CULTURE FUND

-We will be offering workshops for applicants new to grant applications and those who would like to improve their skills across the borough throughout the summer.
+We will be offering workshops for applicants new to grant applications and those who would like to improve their skills.
 You’ll learn about: assessing what the funder is interested in; demonstrating the success of your project; planning your project; writing a budget; and how to avoid common mistakes.
-The workshops, held between June and September, will focus on the 2020 Culture Fund, but you’ll also be able to apply what you learn to other funders.
+The workshops will focus on the 2020 Culture Fund, but you’ll also be able to apply what you learn to other funders.

 WHAT THE 2020 CULTURE FUND WILL SUPPORT